113ll3/Ibmclouddocscli/reference/ibmcloud/cli_file_storage.md

 {{site.data.keyword.filestorage_full}} is a persistent, fast, and flexible network-attached, NFS-based {{site.data.keyword.filestorage_short}}.
 In this network-attached storage (NAS) environment, you have total control over your file shares function and performance.

-Use the following commands to manage a given volume in the {{site.data.keyword.cloud_notm}} classic infrastructure File Storage service.
+Use the following commands to manage a volume in the {{site.data.keyword.cloud_notm}} classic infrastructure File Storage service.
 {: shortdesc}

 ## ibmcloud sl file access-authorize
 {: #sl_file_access_authorize}

-Authorize hosts to access a given volume.
+Authorize hosts to access a volume:
 ```
 ibmcloud sl file access-authorize VOLUME_ID [OPTIONS]
 ```